Which method of viewing music should I use?

-For those amongst you who cry ’’No! it’s by Henry Purcell’’, I have to inform you that it and ’Trumpet Voluntary’ have been mis-attributed to Henry Purcell for over three hundred years!
+For those among you who cry ’’No! it’s by Henry Purcell’’, I have to inform you that it and ’Trumpet Voluntary’ have been misattributed to Henry Purcell for over three hundred years!
 Recent scholarly investigations by eminent musicologists have revealed the true origins and composer of these two works is indeed Jeremiah Clarke.
 Trumpet Voluntary actually comes from his ’’Choice Lessons for the Harpsichord/Spinet’’, published in 1711.

 Trumpeters can choose the instrument of their choice, despite my allocation of Bb trumpet.
 I would suggest a D, Eb, C or even a piccolo trumpet.
 For the purists a natural trumpet would be perfect.